lanejnelson/cpp-password-manager/README.md

 * Simple to learn and use.

 # WIP
-* Encryption & Decryption Implementation
+* Encryption & Decryption Implementation (potentially using Botan)
 * Cross-Platform Password Entry (currently only works on Windows)
 * GUI (maybe?)